d029940/AnalyzeGPX/README.md

 Technical details:
 This a MacOS App written in Swift and using Storyboard.
+The UI uses a tab view in the main view
 It is one of my first projects and I am still learning.
 There are certainly better ways for design and implementation.